kanzure/python-vaults/README.md

 **Improved initialization**: The current workflow for working with Bitcoin Core wallets is a little weird-- based on using RPC against a bitcoin wallet with bitcoin stored on the wallet.
-Instead, the initial transaction should be constructed aonther way, perhaps with some steps that the user has to manually run to feed in a txid, vout, etc.
+Instead, the initial transaction should be constructed another way, perhaps with some steps that the user has to manually run to feed in a txid, vout, etc.

 **User guides**: User documentation should be written for all procedures and